mkarbows/resume_repo/3d_scene/README.md

-To view the final product of this project, clone this folder and run a simple http server, then visit the 3dObject.html link.
+To view the final product of this project, clone this folder and run a simple http server, then visit the 3dObject.html link on your local host.

+For more information on what the assignment requirements were see [Assignment.md](/Assignment.md)